EpicureanAtom/Ministry/README.md

-Go to the Directory file to navigate this website.
+Go to the [Directory](https://my.flowershow.app/@EpicureanAtom/RedditObservatory/Directory/Directory) to navigate this website